michaelnisi/swifters/README.md

 ### Generating Swift files from GraphQL queries

-After you have adjusted `*.graphql` queries to your needs, generate the Swift source files.
+After you have adjusted `*.graphql` queries to your needs, you must generate the GraphQL related Swift source files.
 Apollo recommends adding a Run Script Phase to your Xcode target, but I find using the command line interface directly less opaque.

 ```
 $ apollo client:codegen --target=swift ./Swifters/github